avsm/opam-solver-proxy/README.md

 and other CI systems that make many hundreds of parallel requests and so need to run beside their associated build containers.

+Most people will probably prefer to use the IRILL solver day-to-day, since it compresses the outgoing request and also load-balances multiple different solvers to give the optimum solution.
+This repo doesn't do any of that...

 * Author: Anil Madhavapeddy <anil@recoil.org>
 * Questions: <opam-devel@lists.ocaml.org>
 * Issues: https://github.com/avsm/opam-solver-proxy